cybercongress/cybercongress/README.md

 - 20% of the tokens will be dropped to teams

 ## Forks
-If any team feel the independent need to create a new organization or a fork, they are free to do so.
+If any team member feels the independent need to create a new organization or a fork, they are free to do so.
 Congress members will benefit from such behaviour and are ready, in case the team is self-sustainable, to transfer repositories.

 ## Functions
 - [Value management](/values): control of keys and investment decisions